Why Does My Family Blame Me for Everything?

 Projection happens when someone takes their own insecurities, guilt, or unresolved emotions and pins them on someone else—you.
 For example:

-Understanding projection can help you realize that the blame isn’t actually about you.
-It’s about them.
+Understanding projection shows you the truth: their blame says more about their pain than it ever has about you.
 And once you see that, you can start protecting yourself from its impact.

 Remember, they don’t define you.
 You do!